Plaza Asia 18th Floor - Zone D

 From Awareness to Acceptance:

-Building Public Trust and a CCS-Ready Workforce
+Building Public Trust and CCS-Ready Ecosystem

-This session will explore how to move from awareness to acceptance by building public trust and a CCS-ready workforce.
+This session will explore how to move from awareness to acceptance by building public trust and CCS-ready ecosystem.
 It will examine strategies for public engagement, CSR initiatives, and community involvement, alongside approaches to skills development, certification, and human capital strengthening needed to secure long-term social license and support sustainable CCS deployment.

 CONCURRENT SESSION 2